-‘Six hours in the car and zero runs on the mountain’: Delays, overcrowding keep Seattle skiers off local slopes
+In response to overcrowding over the weekend, Crystal Mountain changes its ticket policy

 Teeter’s husband and son left Seattle’s Ballard neighborhood with friends at 6 a.m.
 Saturday morning.
 They hit gridlock in Enumclaw, said Teeter, and though “Crystal did tweet out that lots were filling … there’s no signage on the road (and bad reception there anyways) so they just kept going.”

-About six miles from Crystal Mountain Boulevard near the entrance to the mountain, the group saw “all the cars turning around.” “[I]t was just a bummer that they couldn’t even reach the resort to drop off the kids,” she said.
+About 6 miles from Crystal Mountain Boulevard near the entrance to the mountain, the group saw “all the cars turning around.” “[I]t was just a bummer that they couldn’t even reach the resort to drop off the kids,” she said.

 The family had paid roughly $600 in advance for the ski lesson.
 Teeter said that the resort was “working on a solution” to honor their payment, but didn’t know exactly what form it would take yet.